Food-grade fish · cool-water · omnivore

 Care notes

 A specialty aquaculture species grown primarily for caviar, not a typical aquaponics candidate.
 Paddlefish require large volumes of water (ponds or very large tanks, 5000 L minimum) because they're continuous swimmers that don't tolerate confinement well.
-They cannot be trained to eat pelleted feed in the traditional sense because they're obligate filter feeders; they strain zooplankton and suspended particles from the water.
-In pond culture, paddlefish are stocked in fertilized ponds that support dense zooplankton populations.
-In tank-based systems, they can be maintained on a diet of brine shrimp, daphnia, or specially designed liquid/suspended feeds, but this is expensive and labor-intensive.
-Water temperature range is 1028°C, with optimal growth at 2025°C. Dissolved oxygen above 5 mg/L. Growth to caviar-harvest size takes 7-10 years for females (males don't produce roe).
-The long maturation time and specialized feeding requirements make paddlefish impractical for most aquaponics setups.
-They're included here for completeness and for operators of large pond-based systems who want a high-value specialty product.
+In the wild they are obligate filter feeders straining zooplankton.
+In culture, larvae are initially raised in fertilized ponds supporting dense zooplankton populations (primarily Daphnia).
+Juveniles can then be trained to accept extruded trout or salmon pellet feeds once they exceed roughly 30 cm total length.
+This training process takes several weeks and not all individuals accept pellets.
+Water temperature tolerance is broad (roughly 428°C), with optimal growth at 2025°C. Dissolved oxygen above 5 mg/L. Growth to caviar-harvest size takes 7-10 years for females (males don't produce roe).
+The long maturation time and specialized requirements make paddlefish impractical for most aquaponics setups.
+They're included here for operators of large pond-based systems who want a high-value specialty product.
 Fingerlings are available from state hatcheries in several Mississippi basin states.
-Legal status varies; some states restrict paddlefish culture to protect wild populations.
+Legal status varies by state; many restrict paddlefish culture to protect wild populations, and CITES Appendix II listing requires export permits for international trade.

 Further reading